7 Steps to Execute Chaos Engineering

 Step 7.
 Analyze & Brainstorm the Experiment Results

-If you discover that the system is durable, you might want to consider enlarging the explosion radius and repeating the experiments.
+If you discover the system is durable, consider enlarging the explosion radius and repeating the experiments.

 Conclusion

 Chaos engineering aims to experience disastrous circumstances.
-Although it may seem like a challenging undertaking and it does call for a lot of imagination, the extra work is unquestionably worthwhile.
-You must inject failures in your system to make some components of your infrastructure become unavailable.
+Although it may seem challenging and requires a lot of imagination, the extra work is unquestionably worthwhile.
+You must inject failures into your system to make some infrastructure components unavailable.
 Later, you can mimic situations like high latency caused by slow networks that can upset the steady state.

-Enterprises building distributed systems must exercise Chaos engineering as part of their resilience strategy.
-Running Chaos tests in a continuous manner is one of several things that you can do to improve the resiliency of your applications and infrastructure.
+Enterprises building distributed systems must exercise Chaos engineering as a resilience strategy.
+Running Chaos tests continuously is one of several things you can do to improve the resiliency of your applications and infrastructure.

-Schedule a discussion with our Chaos Engineering and Testing experts to find out more about the steps involved in executing chaos engineering.
+Schedule a discussion with our Chaos Engineering and Testing experts to learn more about the steps in commencing chaos engineering.

 Author